 This weighty tome is not for the faint of heart.
 However, its contents are extremely important to understand, for its unique perspective of looking at the world helps the reader to better understand why people do the things they do.

 - Anything That’s Peaceful by Leonard Read (free PDF version)

 In this important book, Read analyzes the miracles that the market can produce, and how the peaceful interactions of faceless masses can harmonize together and result in peace and prosperity.

-- Conceived in Liberty by Murray Rothbard (free PDF version, free mp3)
+- Conceived in Liberty by Murray Rothbard (free PDF version)